Last updated in March 2015

 Relations between Germany and Croatia are very close.
 An important element in relations is the large number of Croats living permanently in Germany (approximately 223,000) and the former guest workers who have since returned to Croatia.
 In addition, a large number of German tourists visit Croatia every year (some 1.93 million in 2013).
 The two countries also enjoy close relations in the economic sphere and in science and technology.

 Mutual visits by politicians are frequent.
-The official visit to Croatia by Federal President Gauck in December 2012 was the most recent of high-level contact on the German side.
+The official visit to Germany by Croatian President Kolinda Grabar-Kitarović in March 2015 was the most recent of high-level contact on the Croatian side.
+Federal President Gauck visited Croatia in December 2012.
 In January 2014, Croatian Foreign Minister Vesna Pusić met with Federal Foreign Minister Steinmeier in Berlin on the occasion of the German-Croatian Forum.
 Federal Chancellor Merkel attended summit of the Brdo-Brijuni Process in Dubrovnik on 15 July 2014.
 Prime Minister Zoran Milanović represented Croatia at the Federal Government’s Western Balkans Conference in Berlin on 28 August 2014.

 The Mixed Croatia-Bavaria and Croatia-Baden-Württemberg Commissions meet regularly.
 There are also mutual exchanges between members of the German Bundestag, the Minister-Presidents of the German federal states and their regional parliaments and Croatian members of parliament as well as regular contacts among civil servants, business representatives, scientists, academics, students and interested individuals.